ibm-ecosystem-engineering/Watson-NLP/Watson-NLP-Container/readme.md

 ### Prerequisites
 - Install [Docker Desktop](https://docs.docker.com/get-docker/).
 - Install [Python 3.9](https://www.python.org/downloads/) or later (this is used to run the client program).
-- Ensure that Docker has [access](https://github.com/ibm-build-labs/Watson-NLP/blob/main/access/README.md) to the Watson NLP Runtime and pretrained models, and that you have installed the Python Client SDK on your machine.
+- Ensure that Docker has [access](https://github.com/ibm-build-labs/Watson-NLP/blob/main/access/README.md) to the Watson NLP Runtime and pretrained models, and that you have installed the Python client library on your machine.

 ## Steps